The School Chapel, St Aloysius' College

 Salzburg Cathedral, was joined by Jonathan Chan (Year 11), treating

 us to César Frank’s Panis Angelicus.
-Martin’s classmate, Patrick
+Martin’s classmate,

 Donnelly, studied at “The Con” and then the Guildhall School of